gscanlon21/a-workout-a-day/README.md

 - Customizable workout splits, intensity, and rest days.
 - Workouts are simplified for users who are new to fitness to build consistency and reduce injury risk.
 - Exercises are chosen from equipment you have access to — no pullups without a pullup bar or fitness rings.
-- Exercises can be ignored — no more unwanted burpees!
+- Ignore unwanted exercises — no more burpees!
-- Exercises can be progressed or regressed to provide easier or harder variations and a smooth difficulty curve.
+- Progress or regress exercises to switch between easier and harder variations.
-- Exercises can be set to refresh after a day or several months, depending on your preferred exercise variety.
+- Refresh exercises after one day or several weeks, depending on your preferred exercise variety.
-- Keeps track of how much weight you are able to lift with each exercise.
+- Keep track of how much weight you are able to lift.
-- Keeps track of how often each muscle is being worked.
+- Customize how much each muscle is being strengthened.
 Workouts are automatically adjusted to remove muscle imbalances.
-- Built-in deload weeks automatically adjust your workout to reduce muscle strain.
+- Customize how often you want to deload.
+Built-in deload weeks automatically adjust your workout to prevent overtraining.
 - Optional health and fitness tips.
 - Optional mobility workouts on rest days.
 - Optional sports, injury prevention, and rehabilitation exercises.